core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 KUDOS relies on the OSCORE Option defined in {{RFC8613}} and extended as defined in {{ssec-oscore-option-extensions}}, as well as on the support function updateCtx() defined in {{ssec-update-function}}.

-The message exchange between the two peers is defined in {{ssec-derive-ctx}}, with particular reference to the FS mode providing forward secrecy.
-Building on the same message exchange, the use of the no-FS mode is defined in {{no-fs-mode}}.
+The message exchange between the two peers is defined in {{ssec-derive-ctx}}, with particular reference to the stateful FS mode providing forward secrecy.
+Building on the same message exchange, the possible use of the stateless no-FS mode is defined in {{no-fs-mode}}, as intended to peers that are not able to write in non-volatile memory.
 Two peers MUST run KUDOS in FS mode if they are both capable to.

 The key update procedure fulfills the following properties.